KollinRT/PythonTextBasedGame/README.md

 - **Flexible game engine** – the `GameEngine` class coordinates movement, encounters, inventory and shops in a way that can be reused by different front-ends.
-- **Multiple enemies** – encounters spawn one to three enemies with automatic resolution handled by the `Battle` class.
+- **Multiple enemies & tactical combat** – encounters spawn one to three enemies and turn-based battles let you choose between attacks, spells, abilities and potions each round.
+- **Class variety** – begin as a stalwart player, arcane mage, agile ranger or supportive cleric, each with distinct stats and abilities.
 - **Inventory & potions** – players can equip weapons and armor, purchase items from shops, and consume potions that restore HP/MP.
 - **Fishing mini-game** – stepping on fishing tiles triggers a catch with gold